 Through her platform ISIRKA she creates spaces where scholarship, storytelling, and archival recovery meet — weaving together the intellectual rigor of research with the intimacy of lived experience.

-Her work is marked by a distinctive ability to braid:
+Her work is marked by a distinctive ability to braid personal narrative, academic inquiry, cultural criticism, and community-centered storytelling.

 She treats the archive not as a static repository but as a living inheritance — something to be activated, questioned, and carried forward.
 Amina’s work insists on the value of Somali cultural production and the necessity of preserving it with care.

-Her commitment to Somali arts and culture has taken her across the globe, working on events such as the Hargeysa International Book Fair, Somali Week Festival in London, UK, Nordic Somali Week Festival in Helsinki, Finland and the Somali Studies International Association Congress in Hargeysa, Somaliland.
+Her commitment to Somali arts and culture has taken her across the globe — from the Hargeysa International Book Fair to Somali Week Festival in London, UK, Nordic Somali Week Festival in Helsinki, Finland and the Somali Studies International Association Congress in Hargeysa, Somaliland.

-She holds a BA in Sociology and a Master’s in International Development and Social Change.
-Her academic journey led her to the UK, Belize, and Somaliland, where she conducted research on socio-cultural concepts of identity, culture, and belonging.
+She holds a BA in Sociology and a Master’s in International Development and Social Change qith research conducted in the UK, Belize, and Somaliland on identity, culture, and belonging.